ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 * Preferred by AWS for traditional "workforce" identity federation (**default choice** unless otherwise)
 * Handles identity federation, all accounts in your organisation and also external applications.
 * Can import identities and groups from the ID provider and use them within SSO to manage permissions across AWS resources.
+* A **permission set** is a collection of administrator-defined policies that AWS SSO uses to determine a user’s effective permissions to access a given AWS account.
+Permission sets can contain either AWS managed policies or custom policies that are stored in AWS SSO.
+Policies are essentially documents that act as containers for one or more permission statements.
+These statements represent individual access controls (allow or deny) for various tasks that determine what tasks users can or cannot perform within the AWS account.

 ![](Pics/AWS-SSO.png)